 Explore the floor plans →

 The first floor celebrates all ages, acting as an intergenerational, collaborative, and multi-purpose commons area.
 Highlights include collection displays interspersed with a variety of technology.
 An early childhood play space, 230-seat community event space, and meeting and conference spaces are all available on this level.
-A vibrant cafe, comfy lounge furniture, and reader tables will be key features of this floor.
+A vibrant cafe, comfy lounge furniture, and reader tables are key features of this floor.

 A mezzanine tucked between the first and second-floor, this area features a variety of open and private meeting rooms and lounge areas.
 This is a quiet, cozy floor nestled within lively surroundings.
 It features seating that allows users to observe the active first floor.
 This vantage point reveals views towards bustling Dodge Street to the north and quiet courtyard gardens to the south.